Mel Printing is now Print Bind Ship. Same dedicated team, bigger capabilities. Learn More

 Is it Hard to Switch Book Publishers?

-How to Switch Book Publishers
+How to Switch Book Publishers: 4 Steps

 It might be tricky to change book publishing companies, but this guide can make it a little easier.